How To Edit Your WordPress User Profile

 To learn more, visit the plugin page here:

 Congratulations!
-You have now learned how to edit your user profile and personal settings in WordPress.
+You have just learned how to configure your WordPress user profile settings.